Floogen/FashionSense/README.md

 # Fashion Sense 💇‍♀️🎩
-A modding framework for Stardew Valley that adds hair animations, new styles, and more!
+A modding framework for Stardew Valley that allows for bigger accessories, hairstyles, hats, shirts, sleeves, pants and shoes.
+Also includes animation support, custom outfits and more!

 ## 🛠 Requirements
 To use Fashion Sense, you'll need the following: